dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 #### 3.1.1 Logging in to IBM Cloud

-The IBM Cloud can be accessed at https://cloud.ibm.com
+The IBM Cloud can be accessed at https://cloud.ibm.com.
+If you do not have an account, then go ahead and create one.

 <img src="./images/image-20200609174730528.png" alt="image-20200609174730528" />

-If you don’t have an IBM ID (You can use the one you used to register for Think!) then click ‘Create an account’ – all you need is an email, you don’t need a credit card.

-When you have an IBM ID, sign in at https://cloud.ibm.com (Depending on your company, e.g. if you’re an IBMer, you may go through a Single Sign-on process).

 Once you’re in, you’ll be presented with the cloud dashboard showing which services you have provisioned: